manovotny/github-releases-for-automated-package-publishing-action/README.md

 -   Ensure git tags start with a `v`, like `npm version` and `yarn version`.
 -   Ensure that the `version` in `package.json` matches the release being created.
 -   Ensure versions are valid [semver](https://semver.org/) format.
--   Ensure the GitHub release is marked as a prerelease if the semver version has a prerelease tag.
+-   Ensure the GitHub release is marked as a pre-release if the semver version has a pre-release tag.
 -   Allow only users with write permissions to create releases.
 -   Allow packages to be published from any branch, which is great for publishing pre-releases before code is merged into the default branch.
 -   Allow full control on how to publish, without assuming anything, like yarn vs. npm, NPM registry vs. GitHub Packages registry, running additional validation or build steps prior to publishing, etc.